-Disability Subject Matter Expert (DSME) / Disability and Access and Functional Needs Expert (DAFNE):
+Disability Subject Matter Expert (DSME) / Disability and other Access and Functional Needs Expert (D/AFNE):

-In regards to Emergency Management, Ms. Potter has also worked as a Lead Associate in Mass Care/Disaster Response for the American Red Cross San Diego and Imperial County Chapter.
+In regards to Emergency Management, Ms. Potter is also, currently, the Access and Functional Needs Senior Emergency Services Coordiantor for the City of San Diego, Office of Homeland Security and has also worked as a Lead Associate in Mass Care/Disaster Response for the American Red Cross San Diego and Imperial County Chapter.
 As a result, she has also consulted for the organization through individual chapters and presented at the ARC Health Summit, speaking on Access and Functional Needs.
 She is also a DSME for the State of California FAST (Functional Assessment Service Team) program and a technical advisor on the Emergency Function Workgroup 6 (sheltering) for the California Office of Emergency Services (Cal OES), appointed by Richard Devylder, past Chief, Office of Access and Functional Needs, CA Governor's Office of Access and Functional Needs.

 Though her work travels take her far and wide, San Diego, CA is where she calls home.